celery/celery/docs/userguide/tasks.rst

 Retrying a task if something fails
 ==================================

-:meth:`@-Task.retry` can be used to re-send the task, for example in the event of temporary failure.
+:meth:`~@Task.retry` can be used to re-execute the task in the event of temporary failure, or for any other reason.

+A new message will the be sent using the same task-id, and sent to the same queue as the current task.
+This also means that you can track retries using the task's result instance (if a result backend is enabled).

+An example:

 .. code-block:: python